icann/rdap-conformance-tool/docs/2024_gtld/response/domain_registrant.md

   "message": "a redaction of type Registrant Street is required."
 }
 ```
-2. In the redaction object from the above test, if the pathLang property is either absent or is present as a JSON string of “jsonpath”, then verify that the postPath property is present with a valid JSONPath expression.
+2. Test case [-63402](#id-testCase-63402){ #id-testCase-63402 }: In the redaction object from the above test, if the pathLang property is either absent or is present as a JSON string of “jsonpath”, then verify that the postPath property is present with a valid JSONPath expression.
 ```json
 {
   "code": -63402,